51aijob/Jupyter/README.md

 Another function did same thing except collecting data from database directly

 Of course, we can use it to plot mse result as well ...

+2017/12/20
+Use seaborn and pandas, numpy did visual analysis